 So much of the stress of breastfeeding is around the struggle with milk supply.
 The better you eat, the better your milk supply will be.

 It took me 4 babies to get it right.
-While these foods seem innocent enough, they really can wreak havoc on your milk supply and your baby’s delicate system.
+While these foods seem innocent enough, they really can wreak havoc on your your baby’s delicate system.

 Foods you may not need to avoid while breastfeeding

-There is soooo much talk about what you can and can’t, or should and shouldn’t eat while breastfeeding.
-There are lots of foods that you will find on both the foods that support and foods to avoid while breastfeeding lists depending on the source you consult.
+There are soooo many breastfeeding myths!
+Especially about what you can and can’t, or should and shouldn’t eat while breastfeeding.
+There are lots of foods that you will find on both the foods that support and foods to avoid when breastfeeding lists depending on the source you consult.
 Which makes it kinda confusing for a Mama to know what to eat!

 For example, onion and garlic are often listed as foods to avoid mostly because eating them raw can be hard on baby’s stomach.
 But these nourishing foods actually are immune boosting and very good for you and baby when cooked.
 And spicy foods are tolerated well by some and not by others.

 A good rule is to try things in moderation.
-Focus on eating foods that are breastfeeding friendly and boost milk supply.
+Focus on eating a diet that support lactation and boost milk supply.
 See how your body and baby react, and then plan accordingly.

 You can be successful at breastfeeding, if you focus on caring for your body and creating a environment supportive of breastfeeding.